tomssojer/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 - [ ] Box 1: Put a message on a queue.
 Box 2: Recurrence.
 Box 3: Condition.
 Box 4: When there are messages in a queue.
 Box 5: List blobs 2.
 - [ ] Box 1: Recurrence.
 Box 2: Condition.
 Box 3: When there are messages in a queue.
 Box 4: Tier blob.
 Box 5: List blobs 2.
 - [ ] Box 1: Recurrence.
 Box 2: Condition.
 Box 3: Put a message on a queue.
 Box 4: When there are messages in a queue.
 Box 5: Tier blob.
 - [x] Box 1: Recurrence.
 Box 2: Condition.
-Box 3: Put a message on a queue.
-Box 4: Tier blob.
-Box 5: List blobs 2.
+Box 3: Tier blob.
+Box 4: Put a message on a queue.
+Box 5: x

 **[⬆ Back to Top](#table-of-contents)**